x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/collaboration-exo/public-folders/enable-or-disable-mail-for-public-folder.md

 ---
-title: "Mail-enable or mail-disable a public folder" ms.author: dmaguire
-author: msdmaguire
-manager: laurawi
-ms.date: 6/15/2016
-ms.audience: ITPro
-ms.topic: article
-ms.service: exchange-online
 localization_priority: Normal
-ms.assetid: 3d69f76d-ff3c-46c1-b962-6a1baa425d8a
-description: "Public folders are designed for shared access and provide an easy and effective way to collect, organize, and share information with other people in your workgroup or organization.
+description: Public folders are designed for shared access and provide an easy and effective way to collect, organize, and share information with other people in your workgroup or organization.
 Mail-enabling a public folder allows users to post to the public folder by sending an email message to it.
 When a public folder is mail-enabled additional settings become available for the public folder in the Exchange admin center (EAC), such as email addresses and mail quotas.
 In Exchange Online PowerShell, before a public folder is mail-enabled, you use the Set-PublicFolder cmdlet to manage all of its settings.
-After the public folder is mail-enabled, you use the Set-PublicFolder and the Set-MailPublicFolder cmdlets to manage the settings."
+After the public folder is mail-enabled, you use the Set-PublicFolder and the Set-MailPublicFolder cmdlets to manage the settings. ms.topic: article
+author: msdmaguire
+ms.author: dmaguire
+ms.assetid: 3d69f76d-ff3c-46c1-b962-6a1baa425d8a
+ms.date: 6/15/2016
+title: Mail-enable or mail-disable a public folder ms.collection: exchange-online ms.audience: ITPro ms.service: exchange-online
+manager: laurawi

 ---

 # Mail-enable or mail-disable a public folder